 Moreover, our brokers are frequently being asked about two specific coverages.
 Business Interruption and Interruption by Civil Authority.
-These coverages are both triggered by physical damage caused to physical assets and are not built or intended to cover financial losses from viruses, pandemic and/or diseases.
+These coverages are triggered by physical damage caused to physical assets and are not built or intended to cover financial losses from viruses, pandemics and/or diseases.

 In order for Business Interruption to be triggered there must be bodily injury or property damage to the building and/or its contents — it can't be triggered on its own by a slowdown in business, closure, quarantine, etc.

-Another coverage you may be wondering about is an extension called Interruption by Civil Authority but this refers to bodily injury or property damage to a neighbouring or adjacent property where business closed by order of civil authority for clean-up, investigation, etc.
+Another coverage you may be wondering about is an extension called Interruption by Civil Authority.
+This refers to bodily injury or property damage to a neighbouring or adjacent property where the business closed by order of civil authority for clean-up, investigation, etc.

-There could be a number of exceptions for both Business Interruption and Interruption by Civil Authority depending upon the insurance company and the variances in coverage used within each company.
-At Petley-Hare, we will always review each individual policy line by line in order to give you accurate advice.
+There could be several exceptions for both Business Interruption and Interruption by Civil Authority depending upon the insurance company and the variances in coverage used within each company.
+At PetleyHare, we will continually review each individual policy line by line to give you accurate advice.

 Contingent Business Interruption